PagerDuty-Samples/summit-2020-api-workshop/summit-2020-api-workshop/step5.md

 As you can see in our documentation for the ["Create Service" endpoint](https://developer.pagerduty.com/api-reference/reference/REST/openapiv3.json/paths/~1services/post), the `escalation_policy` object is required.
 So we are going to need to first create or get an Escalation Policy.

-## Get the Default Escalation Policy

-PagerDuty accounts come with a Default Escalation Policy, so let's use that for our first service.
+PagerDuty Developer Accounts don't come with a default escalation policy, so you'll first need to call the ["Create Escalation Policy" endpoint](https://developer.pagerduty.com/api-reference/reference/REST/openapiv3.json/paths/~1escalation_policies/post) to create one.

-We can list the existing Escalation Policies via the["List Escalation Policies" endpoint](https://developer.pagerduty.com/api-reference/reference/REST/openapiv3.json/paths/~1escalation_policies/get).
+We can also list the existing Escalation Policies via the["List Escalation Policies" endpoint](https://developer.pagerduty.com/api-reference/reference/REST/openapiv3.json/paths/~1escalation_policies/get).

 ## Completed Code